PeteMaina/Convival-python-codes/README.md

 # Convival-python-codes
-This repository includes some python codes that elevates experience.
+This repository includes some python codes(fun) that elevates experience.

 Some of the files include :
 - Checking the rating of any movies